Kevin Knodl

 At the same time, science education must be relevant, engaging, and at times fun for students.
 Teaching subjects with such a high level of abstraction requires taking the time to connect the material to students’ day-to-day lives as much as possible to aid in their understanding.
 The use of discrepants to keep things exciting and fun while helping them question their prior knowledge on the way to constructing new knowledge will be a frequently used technique for my classes as well.

-As a beginning teacher, I must continue to be cognizant of the fact that more experience will continue to shape my philosophy, but I believe the core elements (all students deserve equal respect regardless of race / class / age / gender / disability / etc. meet them where they’re at, and give them the best evidence-based teaching possible.) will stay the same much like the core tenets of science have stayed the same.
+As a science teacher, I am cognizant of the fact that more experience will continue to shape my philosophy, but I believe the core elements (all students deserve equal respect regardless of race / class / age / gender / disability / etc. meet them where they’re at, and give them the best evidence-based teaching possible.) will stay the same much like the core tenets of science have stayed the same.

 Technology Plan